-The period of performance under the Hiring Activity is 36 months for all grants awarded.
-A default 180-day recruitment period, which allows grant recipients to begin hiring SAFER Program-funded firefighters, begins when FEMA approves the application for an award under this activity.
-The 36-month period of performance automatically starts after the 180-day recruitment period, regardless of whether the recipient has successfully hired the requested firefighters.
+- Hiring Activity: The period of performance for applications funded under the Hiring Activity will be 36 months.
+A default 180-day recruitment period begins when FEMA approves an application for an award under this activity. - The 36-month period of performance automatically starts after the 180-day recruitment period, regardless of whether the recipient has successfully hired the requested firefighters.
+The period of performance cannot start later than 180 days after the award date.
+If a recipient can hire all SAFER Program-funded firefighters during the 180-day recruitment period, the period of performance may begin at that time.